pytorch/tutorials/recipes_source/mobile_perf.rst

   model._save_for_lite_interpreter('path/to/file.ptl', _use_flatbuffer=True)

-The extra kwarg `_use_flatbuffer` makes a flatbuffer file instead of zip file.
+The extra arguemnt ``_use_flatbuffer`` makes a FlatBuffer file instead of a zip file.
 The created file will be faster to load.

-For example, using resnet-50, running the following script:
+For example, using ResNet-50 and running the following script:

 ::